-Your water is drawn from six groundwater wells located throughout the Bull Run Mountain and Evergreen Water System.
-The well system provides an average of 100,000 gallons of water per day for customers living on Bull Run Mountain and at Evergreen.
+Your water is withdrawn from six groundwater wells located throughout the Bull Run Mountain and Evergreen Water System.
+The well system provides an average of 92,000 gallons of water per day for customers living on Bull Run Mountain and in Evergreen.
 The Service Authority has operated the groundwater well system since 1990.